Eigenvalues of Cayley graphs: Perfect state transfer in Cayley graphs

 Note that if $\Gamma$ contains involutions then $|\Gamma|$ is even.
 Moreover, $\chi_{\mathbf{a}}(\mathbf{g})=\pm1$ for any involution $\mathbf{a}$ and any element $\mathbf{g}$ of $\Gamma$.
 The following result gives a necessary and sufficient condition for a Cayley graph on an abelian group to admit perfect state transfer.

-\begin{thm} \emph{(\cite[Theorem 2.4]{TanFC17})} Let $\Gamma = \mathbb{Z}_{n_1}\oplus\cdots\oplus\mathbb{Z}_{n_d}$ be an abelian group of order at least $3$ and $\Cay(\Gamma, S)$ a connected Cayley graph on $\Gamma$, where each $n_t \ge 2$.
-Then for any distinct $\mathbf{g}, \mathbf{h} \in \Gamma$, $\Cay(\Gamma, S)$ has perfect state transfer from $\mathbf{g}$ to $\mathbf{h}$ if and only if the following conditions are satisfied: \begin{itemize} \item[\rm (a)] $\Cay(\Gamma, S)$ is an integral graph (that is, $\alpha_{\mathbf{x}} \in \mathbb{Z}$ for all $\mathbf{x} \in \Gamma$); \item[\rm (b)] the element $\mathbf{a} := \mathbf{g}-\mathbf{h}$ is an involution of $\Gamma$; \item[\rm (c)] the values of $v_2(|S|-\alpha_{\mathbf{x}})$ for all $\mathbf{x} \in \chi_{\mathbf{a}}^{-1}(-1)$ are the same, say, $\rho$, and moreover $v_2(c_{\mathbf{a}}) \ge\rho+1$, where $c_{\mathbf{a}} = \gcd(|S|-\alpha_{\mathbf{x}}: \mathbf{x} \in \chi_{\mathbf{a}}^{-1}(1))$. \end{itemize} Moreover, if conditions {\rm (a)-(c)} are satisfied, then $\Cay(\Gamma, S)$ has perfect state transfer from $\mathbf{g}$ to $\mathbf{h}$ at time $(\pi/c)+(2\pi l/c)$, for $l=1,2,\ldots$, where $c=\gcd(|S|-\alpha_{\mathbf{x}}: \mathbf{x} \in \Gamma)$. \end{thm}
+\begin{thm} \emph{(\cite[Theorem 2.4]{TanFC17})} Let $\Gamma = \mathbb{Z}_{n_1}\oplus\cdots\oplus\mathbb{Z}_{n_d}$ be an abelian group of order at least $3$ and $\Cay(\Gamma, S)$ a connected Cayley graph on $\Gamma$, where each $n_i \ge 2$.
+Then for any distinct $\mathbf{g}, \mathbf{h} \in \Gamma$, $\Cay(\Gamma, S)$ has perfect state transfer from $\mathbf{g}$ to $\mathbf{h}$ if and only if the following conditions are satisfied: \begin{itemize} \item[\rm (a)] $\Cay(\Gamma, S)$ is an integral graph (that is, $\alpha_{\mathbf{x}} \in \mathbb{Z}$ for all $\mathbf{x} \in \Gamma$); \item[\rm (b)] the element $\mathbf{a} := \mathbf{g}-\mathbf{h}$ is an involution of $\Gamma$; \item[\rm (c)] the values of $\nu_{2}(|S|-\alpha_{\mathbf{x}})$ for all $\mathbf{x} \in \chi_{\mathbf{a}}^{-1}(-1)$ are the same, say, $\rho$, and moreover $\nu_{2}(c_{\mathbf{a}}) \ge\rho+1$, where $c_{\mathbf{a}} = \gcd(|S|-\alpha_{\mathbf{x}}: \mathbf{x} \in \chi_{\mathbf{a}}^{-1}(1))$. \end{itemize} Moreover, if conditions {\rm (a)-(c)} are satisfied, then $\Cay(\Gamma, S)$ has perfect state transfer from $\mathbf{g}$ to $\mathbf{h}$ at time $(\pi/c)+(2\pi l/c)$, for $l=1,2,\ldots$, where $c=\gcd(|S|-\alpha_{\mathbf{x}}: \mathbf{x} \in \Gamma)$. \end{thm}

 By condition (b) in Theorem \ref{PSTAbelian11}, if $\Cay(\Gamma, S)$ admits perfect state transfer, then $|\Gamma|$ must be even.
 It was proved in \cite{Petkovic11} that for circulant graphs the stronger necessary condition that $n$ is a multiple of $4$ should be satisfied.
-Recently, Tan et al. proved that the same condition should be respected for all integral Cayley graphs on abelian groups.
+Recently, Tan, Feng and Cao proved that the same condition should be respected for all integral Cayley graphs on abelian groups.

 \begin{thm} \emph{(\cite[Theorem 3.5]{TanFC17})} Let $\Cay(\Gamma, S)$ be an integral Cayley graph on an abelian group $\Gamma$ with $|\Gamma| \ge 6$ and $|\Gamma| \equiv 2~(\mod~4)$.
 Then $\Cay(\Gamma, S)$ has no perfect state transfer between any two distinct vertices. \end{thm}